Internet of Things (IoT) | Set 3

 This is no different but is a further intelligent connection between things and devices, people, processes and data.
 It makes sensor’s information more meaningful, secure and more stable.
 It helps the business ecosystem to groom.

 This article is contributed by kartik kejariwal.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.